catalystneuro/cai-lab-to-nwb/src/cai_lab_to_nwb/zaki_2024/zaki_2024_notes.md

 ## Freezing Behavior and Video

-I think this data was extracted with the ezTrack package:
+This data was extracted from the the ezTrack package:
 This is how the data looks like:

 ![freeze_data](./assets/freeze_data_frame.png)